 Remember, these toys don’t have to be elaborate.
-A Kong stuffed with works well.
+A Kong stuffed with peanut butter works well.
 If you want to be a little more creative, try placing tennis balls in an old muffin tin and put a treat under each ball.

 Show your dog that there’s a treat beneath one of the balls and tell them to dig it out.
 They’ll quickly solve this stimulating puzzle!